bswck/slothy/docs/how_it_works.md

     {!> ./snippets/dict_intercept_5.pycon!}
     ```

-    What `__eq__` ultimately gives us is the possibility of maintaining keys
+    What `__eq__` ultimately gives us is the possibility of maintaining distinct keys
-    with the same hashes in the same dictionary.
+    with colliding hashes in the same dictionary.

 ----